maarioherns21/reacttsDemo/README.md

-# Getting Started with Create React App
+# Getting Started Demo App react-typescript

 This Project was build with react --template typescipt Mern app with multer as the file uploader